 Well, I think the loss of Billy Jack has opened a lot of people’s eyes.
 Any town you live in, there is a gay person here, there, and yonder.
 And they didn’t realize it.
 It’s like there was no gays nowhere but in the big cities.
 They’re everywhere.
 They’re all over this country.
 And until then, I don’t think it was ever realized that they were in a small town.

 I have two sons.
 It’s opened my eyes that one day they might have been gay.
 They’re 20 and 18, so I don’t believe they are.
 But if they was, I could live with it, when one day I might cried for three hours or more.

 I remember thinking whenever they was so little, “Please, never be gay.”
 But now it’s like a part of nature. . . .
 He taught me that it just happens.
 It’s nothing you do.
 It’s nobody’s fault.
 It’s just the way you are.

-Every year there is an annual vigil to celebrate Gaither’s life, mourn his death, and remember the victims of all hate & violence on the steps of the Alabama State Capitol.
+For the past 20 years there has been an annual vigil to celebrate Billy Jack Gaither’s life, mourn his death, and remember all the victims of hate & violence on the steps of the Alabama State Capitol.